Survey Results - Trainee feedback on Maples Teesdale LLP

 5.30pm: I check my emails, post my time sheets for the day and make a note of anything which I need to prioritise tomorrow morning.
 I then head off to meet some friends for a drink.

 About the firm

 Managing partner: Chris Wilkinson

-Who we are: Maples Teesdale are the UK’s leading commercial real estate specialists, providing innovative, full-service and truly partner-led services.
+Who we are: Maples Teesdale is the UK’s leading commercial real estate specialist, providing innovative, full-service and truly partner-led services.

 What we do: The core property practice is complemented by strong construction, planning, property litigation, finance and corporate teams.
-Our clients include large institutional investors, property developers and companies, construction companies, multinationals and banks, high-net-worth individuals and family offices, sole property traders and occupiers.
+Our clients include large institutional investors, property developers and companies, construction companies, multinationals, banks, high-net-worth individuals and family offices, sole property traders and occupiers.

 Perks: Pension, Ride2Work cycle loan scheme, interest-free season ticket loans, life assurance, private medical insurance.